Update 1 June 2020

-It is with great pleasure we invite you to participate in the 14th International Conference on Osteogenesis Imperfecta (OI2020) in Sheffield, UK, from 5-8 September 2020.
+It is with great pleasure we invite you to participate in the 14th International Conference on Osteogenesis Imperfecta in Sheffield, UK, from 5-8 September 2020.

-The multidisciplinary nature of the conference provides an opportunity to talk to specialists from many different fields including geneticists, internists, endocrinologists, orthopaedic surgeons, dentists, radiologists, paediatricians, physiotherapists, nurses and others working with osteogenesis imperfecta.
+The multidisciplinary nature of the conference provides an opportunity to talk to specialists from many different fields including geneticists, internists, endocrinologists, orthopaedic surgeons, dentists, radiologists, paediatricians, physiotherapists, nurses as well as patient and industry representatives.

 Sheffield is England’s 5th largest city, and with its two universities has been voted the UK’s most popular student destination.
 It has a vibrant and diverse social scene, and at the same time is one of the UK’s greenest cities, with one third of the city lying within the Peak District National Park.
 Transport links are good and there is a choice of international airports within an hour of the city.

 Please submit your abstracts on any relevant topic and we hope that you will be able to join us for an exciting meeting with constructive discussions about state of the art clinical and basic science related to osteogenesis imperfecta.
-Come and participate in an interactive meeting with the leaders in the field!

 OI2020 Meeting Chair